kiswend/ML-deployment-guide/ccnew-2-switch-deployment-guide-professional.md

 #### 5.4.1 Commit All Changes
 After creating and editing all configuration files:
 1. Use GitLab's Web IDE or commit interface
-2. Add a commit message: "Configure sw004 environment deployment"
+2. Add a commit message
 3. Commit directly to the `main` branch

-**Note**: Each file edit in GitLab can be committed individually, or you can use the Web IDE to commit multiple changes together.

 ## 6. Deployment Execution